BG3-Community-Library-Team/bg3-community/Tools/bg3-mod-helper.md

 ![error_message_on_start.png](/tutorials/bg3-mod-helper/error_message_on_start.png)
 or this:
 ![no_workspace_set.png](/tutorials/bg3-mod-helper/no_workspace_set.png)
-in the bottom right of vscode, especially if this is your first time using the extension.
+in the bottom right of VSCode, especially if this is your first time using the extension.

 There are a few quick setup steps that the extension requires to be in a working state, namely adjusting the paths in the extension's settings.
-I cover that [below](#setup-extension-settings) but first lets properly get a workspace set up so you can utilize all the features of the extension.
-The extension is designed to launch right when you start vscode (once you have installed).
+I cover that [below](#setup-extension-settings), but first let's get a proper workspace set up so you can utilize all the features of the extension.
+The extension is designed to launch right when you start VSCode (once you have installed).

-> While the extension doesnt do anything while sitting in the background, it is technically always on.
-This shouldnt hinder your other non modding projects but its just good practice to disable or delete the extension if you dont plan on using it anymore or not for a while.
+> While the extension doesn't do anything while sitting in the background, it is technically always on.
+This shouldn't hinder your other non modding projects but it's good practice to disable or delete any extension if you don't plan on using it for a while.
 {.is-info}

 The key working with the extension is setting up a workspace.
 There are a few different ways to do it but here is the simplest and safest.

-0) Optional but recommended you close all other vscode windows.
+0) Optional but recommended: close all other VSCode windows.
-1) Open a new vscode window and make sure no previous workspace is open.
+1) Open a new VSCode window and make sure no previous workspace is open.
 Your explorer tab should have options like this picture.
 You will need to press `Open Folder`.
 ![blank_workspace.png](/tutorials/bg3-mod-helper/blank_workspace.png)
 2) The extension is designed to have what would be the "Shared" folder as your mods workspace.
 So when you select `Open Folder`, you should select the folder that contains your Localization, Mods, and Public folder as your workspace folder.
 You should see the message below if you have opened up your workspace correctly (and have your settings set up which I cover in the section below)
 ![no_workspace_set.png](/tutorials/bg3-mod-helper/workspace_set.png)

-> VSCODE QUICK TIP: In Windows, you can pin vscode to your taskbar and simply right click on it.
+> VSCODE QUICK TIP: In Windows, you can pin VSCode to your taskbar and simply right click on it.
 This will give you the option to open previously opened workspaces right away or open an empty workspace.
-Also, it is possible to add an `Open with Code` option when right clicking a folder on your desktop (or anywhere) to instantly open and add a folder to vscode.
-Its useful to learn these methods should you swap between mod folders alot.
+Also, it is possible to add an `Open with Code` option when right clicking a folder on your desktop (or anywhere) to instantly open and add a folder to VSCode.
+It's useful to learn these methods should you swap between mod folders a lot.
 More info and possible steps [here.](https://stackoverflow.com/questions/37306672/visual-studio-code-open-with-code-does-not-appear-after-right-clicking-a-folde)
 {.is-info}

 ## Setup Extension Settings
-As I mentioned, if it is your first time using the extension (or perhaps some error on loadup which could be other unrelated issues) you may see the image below when you install and open up vscode or a workspace.
+As I mentioned, if it's your first time starting the extension (or if you have an error on startup which could be unrelated) you may see the image below when you open up VSCode or a workspace.

 ![error_message_on_start.png](/tutorials/bg3-mod-helper/error_message_on_start.png)
 or possibly this message instead: